Overview

 Expanding the scale

-To expand the scale use x_expand
+To expand the scale use x_expand and

-arguments with the ggplot2::expansion
+y_expand arguments with the ggplot2::expansion

 function, which allows to expand in either or both directions of both x